Burst of snow followed by ice and rain expected in D.C. area Sunday

 Storm scenario breakdown and model discussion

 The big forecast question pertains to the track of the storm as it comes up the East Coast.
 Will it track right over the city, the Chesapeake Bay, or even farther east or west?
 The farther west the track, the quicker the freezing line rockets north and west and snow changes to sleet and rain.
-The farther east the track, the longer the cold air holds and the more snow.
+The farther east the track, the longer the cold air holds and the more snow that falls.

-A track over the Bay and especially farther east would allow for colder air to hang on longer — this would mean more snow before the switch to sleet.
+A track over the bay and especially farther east would allow for colder air to hang on longer — this would mean more snow before the switch to sleet.
 A period of freezing rain would also possible.

-A track near or west of the District would really push the rain-snow line west quickly minimizing how much snow might accumulate along and east of the track.
-Some snow would still fall followed by sleet, but temperatures would probably warm up enough for plain rain to then take over.
+A track near or west of the District would push the rain-snow line west really quickly, minimizing how much snow might accumulate along and east of the track.
+Some snow would still fall, followed by sleet, but temperatures would probably warm up enough for plain rain to take over.

-The possibility of a track east of the Bay along the Atlantic coast, which would produce more snow and less rain, is very low based on current model simulations
+The possibility of a track east of the bay along the Atlantic Coast, which would produce more snow and less rain, is very low based on current model simulations

 We’ve boiled down the likely storm outcome to two main scenarios, but the first is far more probable than the second.